 How much does it cost?

-Most ACO activities are centrally funded through the RAF which helps to keep costs down.
+Most RAFAC activities are centrally funded through the RAF which helps to keep costs down.
 Cadets may be required to pay towards some activities, for example an annual camp might be £40 - a small amount considering what's involved.
 Most squadrons also charge subscriptions of around approximately £10 per month to cover running costs, transport etc.

 At what age can my son or daughter join?

 Cadets can join from 13, or 12 if they are currently in year 8 at school, however for some activities such as flying, cadets must be 13¼.
 For other activities like scholarships, cadets must be 19.

 No. Although the Air Cadets receives some funding from the RAF, we are not a recruiting organisation.
 While some cadets do choose to join the military, the training provided by the RAFAC is held in high regard by civilian employers too and there is no pressure on cadets to consider a Service career.

 How much time will they have to give each week?

 Typically cadets will attend the squadron twice a week for up to 2½ hours a night.
 Outside of these evenings, there are many activities to do at weekends and in the school holidays.
 The amount of time a cadet wants to commit to is up to them.

 Yes, all cadets will have the opportunity to fly at one of the Air Experience Flights provided by the Volunteer Gliding Squadrons located around the country.
 Additionally, cadets can apply for scholarships up to Private Pilots Licence level!

 Most squadrons are commanded by an RAFAC Officer who is assisted by Adult Non-Commissioned Officers and Civilian Instructors.
 All staff have had criminal records checks to work with young people and are fully qualified in the activities they're involved in.